magento/merchdocs/src/sales-channels/asc/creating-attributes.md

 1. Choose the Magento [scope]({% link configuration/scope.md %}) for the Magento attribute, and then select one or more Store Views to import Amazon values into.

+    If the scope is set to `Global`, the _Store View_ cannot be changed after the attribute is created.

     If you choose `All Store Views (Global)`, this syncs and saves values to all of your Amazon store views.
 You may only want to sync values to specific store views.

 1. When complete, click <span class="btn">Save Attribute Settings</span>.